ROBelgium/MSNoise/doc/releasenotes/msnoise-1.4.rst

 MSNoise is provided "as-is", carefully written and tested, but there will be bugs, issues, incompatibility with certain python installations, OS or module versions.
-If you **want or need** developments made and you can afford it, contact Thomas via email directly, you can contract with the ROB for paid-developments.
+If you **want or need** developments made and you can afford it, contact Thomas via email directly, you can contract him for paid-developments.
 If the developments you want are within the focus of the developers' research, then a collaboration, i.e. resulting in a co-authored peer reviewed publication, can be another option.